If I’m Injured in a Maryland Bar or Winery, Can I File a Claim?

 However, it is critical to note that Maryland is a contributory negligence state, meaning if you are found even 1% negligent in the accident, you will barred from collecting compensation.
 As such, the owner of the bar will likely try to claim that your intoxication contributed to the accident to avoid having to cover the damages.
 That’s why it’s critical to have an attorney on your side to prove your intoxication was not the cause of the accident, but rather the owner’s negligence.

-At McCarthy, Winkelman, Mester & Offutt, we understand how devastating it can be to end up injured after what was supposed to be a fun night out at a bar or winery.
+At McCarthy, Winkelman & Mester, we understand how devastating it can be to end up injured after what was supposed to be a fun night out at a bar or winery.
 That’s why we are dedicated to helping you recover as much compensation as possible for the injuries you’ve endured.
 Our team understands the complexities of premises liability cases, and we will do everything possible to help you receive a favorable outcome.
 Contact us today to learn how we can guide you through this challenging time.

 Blogs